rudderlabs/profiles-pycorelib/README.md

 3. `conversion_entity_var`: This is the entity that is being measured.
 It is a numeric/boolean field.
 It is used to calculate the attribution scores.
 For example, to attribute revenue to different campaign sources, this would be something like amount_spent_overall.
 To attribute conversions to different campaign sources, this would be a boolean entity var such as is_converted, is_payer, has_signed_up etc. The boolean column can have values as True/False, or 1/0.
 Both are handled.
 1 is treated as True and 0 as False.
 WARNING: If this is a numeric column, markov model treats it as boolean only, with anything > 0 is counted as a conversion.
 This is a temporary limitation and will be fixed in future

 Limitations in V0:
-1. Markov chain value scores needs to be QA'ed by comparing with some external tool, as the logic is a bit complex and there's no reliable single source of truth for reference.
-2. markov scores need to be implemented for the revenue based conversions
-3. Not calculating shapley values.
+1. Not calculating shapley values.
 Only - first touch, last touch, linear, and markov.
 We can also include other models such as time decay, position based etc.
-4. Has strict assumptions on the datatypes- mainly touch points - we should probably support comma separated string types too and convert that as arraytype in this model
+2. Has strict assumptions on the datatypes- mainly touch points - we should probably support comma separated string types too and convert that as arraytype in this model
-5. The data gets loaded in memory.
-So, if the data is too large, it might crash on rudder-sources (in UI).
-Also privacy concerns may arise.
+3. The data gets loaded in memory.
+So, if the data is too large, it might crash on UI.
+This is typically not a problem for local runs.